killvung/Project-FRONT/README.md

-# FRONT introduction
+# FNT introduction

-FRONT is a personal system created for capturing all of fitness data across multiple data sources.
+FNT is a personal system created for capturing all of fitness data across multiple data sources.
 ![front abstract](./static/front_abstract.png)

-FRONT is the abbreviation of
+FNT is the abbreviation of

 - Fitness (F)
-- Route (R)
-- Object (O)
 - Novel (N)
 - Technology (T)

-Meaning that it is a bleeding edge solution target for fitness activities and their routes (Run, Walk, Bike etc).
-The abbreviation may keeps changing as I ran out of idea to be edgy.
+Meaning that it is a bleeding edge solution for fitness related activities (Run, Walk, Bike etc).

 ## Motivation